crowdsec-awf-waf-bouncer automatically adds rules to an AWS WAF ACL and manages IPSets content to apply decisions taken by crowdsec.

-This allows to protect the following AWS ressources with crowdsec:
+This allows to protect the following AWS resources with crowdsec:

 - AWS REST API Gateway